AdamElGuapo/ELECTROTUNNEL/README.md

 # ELECTROTUNNEL
-This is the project that me and my team made for the Hackathon with the topic of Smart-City organized by STMicroelectronics.
+This is the project that my team and I developed for the Smart-City Hackathon organized by STMicroelectronics.
+It consists of implementing various sensors to make a tunnel more efficient in terms of traffic management, security, and environmental impact.